utcs356/sp25/_pages/0_cloulab_kathara.md

 * CloudLab gives users 16 hours to start with, and users can extend it for a longer time.
 Manage your time efficiently and only hold onto those nodes when you are working on the assignment.
 * You should use a private git repository to manage your code, and you must terminate the nodes when you are not using them.
 If you do have a need to extend the nodes, do not extend them by more than 1 day.
 We will terminate any cluster running for more than 48 hours.
 * As a member of the `utcs356` project, you have permission to create new experiments in the default group in addition to the group are you invited to.
 Stick to your own group and use naming formats as mentioned.
 For more information related to this, please refer to https://deanofstudents.utexas.edu/conduct/academicintegrity.php
+* Each cluster has different hardware.
+For more information on the hardware CloudLab provides, please refer to  [this](http://docs.cloudlab.us/hardware.html).